Voxel Densification for Serialized 3D Object Detection: Mitigating Sparsity via Pre-serialization Expansion: Introduction

 \section{Introduction}

 3D object detection based on point clouds plays a crucial role in applications such as autonomous driving~\cite{bansal2018chauffeurnet} and robotic navigation~\cite{zhu2017target}.
 Inspired by the remarkable success of Transformers~\cite{vaswani2017attention} and State Space Models (SSMs)~\cite{gu2023mamba} in natural language processing, researchers have recently explored adapting these architectures to computer vision tasks, achieving strong performance.
-For example, in the domain of point cloud 3D object detection, DVST~\cite{wang2023dsvt} introduces a dynamic sparse window attention mechanism that adaptively partitions each window into local sub-regions based on voxel sparsity, enabling fully parallel attention computations.
-LION~\cite{liu2024lion} further extends this direction by employing large grouping windows and leveraging SSMs' ability to capture long-range voxel dependencies, setting new state-of-the-art (SOTA) performance on several public datasets.
+For example, in the domain of point cloud 3D object detection, DSVT~\cite{wang2023dsvt} introduces a dynamic sparse window attention mechanism that adaptively partitions each window into local sub-regions based on voxel sparsity, enabling fully parallel attention computations.
+LION~\cite{liu2024lion} further extends this direction by employing large grouping windows and leveraging SSMs' ability to capture long-range voxel dependencies, achieving impressive performance on several public datasets.

-Despite these advancements, both Transformer-based and SSM-based models for point cloud voxel sequence processing require consistency in input and output sequence dimensions, which fundamentally limits their ability to perform convolution-like spatial diffusion.
-However, prior work~\cite{safdnet, liu2024lion} has demonstrated that voxel diffusion, particularly for foreground voxels, is critical for enhancing detection accuracy.
-For instance, LION selects top-$k$ voxels via feature summation and applies directional diffusion during intermediate processing.
-In contrast, our method proposes to conduct voxel diffusion \emph{before} serialization, using convolutional operations to enrich the original voxel space with contextually relevant features.

-Motivated by CNN-based object detection architectures, we propose a novel \textbf{Voxel Diffusion Module (VDM)} tailored for both Mamba-based and Transformer-based 3D detection models.
-Positioned before voxel sequence serialization, VDM leverages 3D convolutional operations to diffuse foreground voxel features and increase their spatial density.
-Simultaneously, sparse convolutions are employed to aggregate fine-grained spatial features within each voxel’s local 3D neighborhood, supplying the downstream sequence model with richer spatial context.
-Structurally, VDM consists of stacked sparse 3D convolutions and residual blocks, effectively supporting both diffusion and aggregation.
-The output feature map is downsampled to one-fourth of the input resolution (in height and width), helping reduce the computational load for subsequent models.